 Alexander KlokovResearch Associate, Bureau of Economic Geology, Jackson School of Geosciences

-The main focus of my research is seismic diffractions and their applications at exploration geophysics.
+The main focus of my research is seismic diffractions and their applications in exploration geophysics.

 I study correlation between seismic diffractivity and rock properties - lithology, fracturing, brittleness.